 The Health Results Innovation Trust Fund (HRITF) was created in 2007 to support results-based financing (RBF) approaches in the health sector.
 Through RBF, the HRITF aims to improve maternal and child health around the world.

-Funding for the HRITF totals US$500 million from Norad and DFID, and $1.9 billion in IDA financing.
+Funding for the HRITF totals the equivalent of US$537 million from Norad and DFID, and is linked to $2.4 billion in IDA financing.

 The HRITF exists to: